 Enter: artist Kim Radford

-By the time we finally had Mama’s Java locked in, our chosen Nolensville muralist Kim Radford was booked up for a month—and we felt awful having dragged her along through the murky waters of small-town politics.
-She’d never worked with us before, and I wanted to assure her that most mural projects do not have the hurdles that Nolensville’s did.
+By the time we finally had Mama’s Java locked in, our chosen Nolensville muralist Kim Radford was booked up for a month.
+She’d never worked with us before, and I wanted to assure her that most mural projects do not have the hurdles this one did.
 But she was a true champ, revamped her design for the new space and, in late-September, got to work painting the brick wall SVV and I had primed white.

 photos of Kim taken by the amazing Ilde Cook, a Nashville-based photographer